 Daisy jumped up against Jane and she put her arms out in self defense.
-The dog bit her on the wrist instead, causing her to fall and bump her head.
-Mrs Anderson grabbed Daisy and took her to another part of the house and returned a few minutes later with a bandage for Jane’s wrist.
+The dog bit her on the wrist instead.
+Mrs Anderson grabbed Daisy and took her to another part of the house and returned a few minutes later with a bandage for Jane's wrist.

 Mrs Anderson immediately apologized for what had happened.

 After a few minutes, the bleeding still had not stopped and Jane decided to drive herself to the emergency room from there instead.
-The attending emergency room doctor stitched up the injury, but said that the damage could be worse than just a bite that had broken the skin, particularly since she sustained a TBI.
+The attending emergency room doctor stitched up the injury, but said that the damage could be worse than just a bite that had broken the skin.

 There was a large possibility that she could suffer nerve damage as a result of the incident.